Is marijuana legal in Washington, DC?

 How to get a medical marijuana card in Washington, DC

 The first step in getting a card in Washington, DC is to consult with a physician, physician’s assistant, nurse practitioner, or dentist.
 These health professionals can issue recommendations to DC residents that will allow them to legally purchase medical marijuana from dispensaries in the District.
-Patients may apply online here.
+Patients may apply online here, via DC Health.

-As part of the recommendation process, you’ll be given a recommendation number.
-With that in hand, submit a patient application to the Department of Health.
-The application consists of a headshot, photo ID, and two forms of proof that you’re a DC resident.
-There’s also a $100 application fee, though low-income patients may qualify for a reduced fee of $25.
+As part of the application process, you’ll be given a recommendation number.
+With that in hand, Next, submit a patient application to the Department of Health.
+You’ll need a recommendation number from the medical professional that you consulted.
+The application additionally consists of a headshot, photo ID, and two forms of proof of residency There’s also a $100 application fee, though low-income patients may qualify for a reduced fee of $25.

 For more information, see the Health Department’s patient checklist.